sahilrajput03/my_bin/notes/LinuxWalthroughOfPopOS.md

+## I disabled the menubar in ``gnome-terminal`

+You can get this setting in 'Preferences' > 'Enable the menu accelerator key(F10 by default)'.

+And now when I open new terminals, they look so elegant in design🤺︎🤺︎!!
+Anytime you want the menu bar, just right click in terminal and its there!!

-## little raw notes, but they are helpful though.!!
+## Little raw notes, but they are helpful though.!!
 I have enabled devilspie2 on startup using above screenshot.
 I added below line to ~/.profile file so that copyq is opened on user login. flatpak run com.github.hluk.copyq &